7 Hidden Gems In Boston

 On January 15, 1919, a fifteen-foot wall of molasses flooded Commercial Street at 35 miles per hour.
 It wiped out everything in its path and took the lives of 21 bystanders.
 A plaque commemorating this horrific disaster can be found at the intersection of Commerical Street and Copps Hill Terrace.

-I’ve had such a good time sharing this hidden gems series with you- I think I may continue to pop up some secret spots from time to time!
+I’ve had such a good time sharing these hidden gems in Boston with you- I think I may continue to pop up some secret spots from time to time!
 Student travelers and groups of all kinds will love finding treasures tucked away where they are least expected.
 Of course, the stranger the better.
 Happy hunting!